natashajvandam/MyCompanion/README.md

-# Codeworks - Solo project

 ## Pet app (My companion)

-This website was created during Codeworks bootcamp, in a week in order to practice and test coding skills.
-The website is mobile oriented and helps to keep track of your Dogs data.
+My Companion is a mobile oriented website to keep track of pet data, such as vet appointments and medication.
+Users can create scheduled reminders, update pet data, track medication and appointments, and visualize pet weight gain/loss on a responsive chart.

 # Instructions